0330 822 0505

 Calculate my Debt to Income

-Not many of us come out of university nowadays without a significant amount of student debt, and you might be wondering how you’ll get a mortgage when you’ve got ten of thousands of pounds outstanding in student loans.
+Not many people graduate from university nowadays without significant student debt, and you might wonder how you’ll get a mortgage when you’ve got tens of thousands of pounds outstanding in student loans.

-In this article we’ll take you through exactly how student loans can affect mortgage applications, what happens if you have defaults and how to give yourself the best possible chance of a successful application.
+In this article, we’ll explain exactly how student loans can affect mortgage applications, what happens if you default, and how to give yourself the best possible chance of a successful application.

 Does a student loan impact a mortgage application?